vinnymeller/nix-wrapper-modules/README.md

 ### Why rewrite [lassulus/wrappers](https://github.com/Lassulus/wrappers)?

-For those paying attention to the recent nix news, they may have heard of a similar project recently.
+For those paying attention to the recent nix news, they may have heard of a similar project which was released recently.

 This excellent video by Vimjoyer was made, which mentions the project this one is inspired by at the end.